 - Reaching One-Legged Deadlifts

-There are also 2 additional movements you should be completing that aren’t covered in the video above:
+There are also 2 additional movements you should be completing in combination with the ones above:

 - Abdominal Vacuums

 Do not perform more than 3 sessions in a week.

 For best results, it is recommended that you follow the full treatment plan which includes additional sports hernia treatment exercises.